mcejp/ascii-posts/posts/Python-notes.md

 - need to call multiple scatters
 - can copy color like this: `color=a._facecolors[0]` (ugh!)
 - to not break legend: only specify LABEL for one of the scatter

+### Colors

+> The default Tableau colors are available in matplotlib via the 'tab:'
+> prefix:

 ### Hexagonal plots